zalando/postgres-operator/docs/quickstart.md

 the helm CLI on your machine.
 After initializing helm (and its server component Tiller) in your local cluster you can install the operator chart.
 You can define a release name that is prepended to the operator resource's names.

 Use `--name zalando` to match with the default service account name as older operator versions do not support custom names for service accounts.
+When relying solely on the CRD-based configuration edit the `serviceAccount` section in the [values yaml file](../charts/values.yaml) by setting the name to `"operator"`.

 ```bash
 # 1) initialize helm